sindresorhus/electron-store/readme.md

 Type: `Object`

-Default config.
+Default data.

 #### name

 Type: `string`<br>
 Default: `config`

-Name of the config file (without extension).
+Name of the storage file (without extension).

-This is useful if you want multiple config files for your app.
-Or if you're making a reusable Electron module that persists some config, in which case you should **not** use the name `config`.
+This is useful if you want multiple storage files for your app.
+Or if you're making a reusable Electron module that persists some data, in which case you should **not** use the name `config`.

 ### Instance